-protection (or protect): Maintenance of the status or integrity, over the long term, of identified attributes or values including management where appropriate and giving consideration to considering historical disturbance patterns, fire risk and forest health when determining appropriate conservation strategies.
+protection (or protect): Maintenance of the status or integrity, over the long term, of identified attributes or values including management where appropriate and considering historical disturbance patterns, fire risk and forest health when determining appropriate conservation strategies.

-public land: SFI-certified landLand enrolled in the SFI program_that is owned or administratively managed by a government entity (federal, state, provincial, county, or local), excluding easements or other encumbrances held by a government entity on private land.
+public land: SFI-certified land that is owned or administratively managed by a government entity (federal, state, provincial, county, or local), excluding easements or other encumbrances held by a government entity on private land.

-purchased stumpage: Standing timber under a contractual agreement that gives the Certified Organization Certified OrganizationProgram Participant the right and obligation to harvest the timber.
+purchased stumpage: Standing timber under a contractual agreement that gives the Certified Organization the right and obligation to harvest the timber.

-qualified logging professional: A person with specialized skills in timber harvesting gained through experience or formal training who has successfully completed wood producer training programs and continued education requirements recognized by SFI Implementation Committees as meeting the spirit and intent of performance measure under Objective 11 in the SFI 202215-2019 Forest Management Standard or Objective 6 in the SFI 202215-2019 Fiber Sourcing Standard.
+qualified logging professional: A person with specialized skills in timber harvesting who has successfully completed wood producer training programs and continued education requirements recognized by SFI Implementation Committees as meeting the spirit and intent of performance measure under Objective 13 in the SFI 2022 Forest Management Standard or Objective 6 in the SFI 2022 Fiber Sourcing Standard.

 - a.
-Each crew must include a qualified logging professional who (1) has completed the SFI Implementation Committee approved wood producer training program; (2) is an owner of, employee of, or contracted by the wood producer; (3) has direct responsibility and is on-site regularly to consistently carry out the roles and responsibilities of the qualified logging professional under the SFI 202215 2019 Standard(s) (e.g., safety, protection of soils, streams, and other water bodies). - b.
-All of the components of an SFI Implementation Committee approved wood producer training program could take several years to carry out.
+Each crew must include a qualified logging professional who (1) has completed the SFI Implementation Committee approved wood producer training program; (2) is an owner of, employee of, or contracted by the wood producer; (3) has direct responsibility and is on-site regularly to consistently carry out the roles and responsibilities of the qualified logging professionalunder the SFI 2022 Standard(s) (e.g., safety, protection of soils, streams, and other water bodies). - b.
 To be considered a qualified logging professional, an individual must complete the required training appropriate to their level of responsibility (e.g., owner, supervisor, employee) within the specified time period required by their SFI Implementation Committee.
 SFI Implementation Committees have the flexibility to require different training requirements for owners of logging businesses versus training requirements for other employees (e.g., supervisors).
 Once classified as a qualified logging professional, the individual must complete the required SFI Implementation Committee maintenance training within the prescribed time period to retain their status as a qualified logging professional.